 “What's happened?!
 Is everyone all right?!”
 His voice was suddenly anxious and on-edge.
 He had cut her off before she even had time to explain.

 She calmed him whilst rubbing her temples, shutting her eyes from the pristine hallway.
-"We're not sure.
-Jamie has h-had a seizure, Harry.
-As soon as it ended I brought him here.
+She felt herself begin to break as she had to tell him.
+“We're not sure.
+Jamie had a seizure, Harry.
+As soon as it ended, I brought him here.
 From what I can tell, he looks like he will be okay.
-The healer is checking for brain damage.
-I–It came out of nowhere, Harry; I had no idea what to do.”
+B–But, the Healer is checking for brain damage.
+I–It came out of nowhere, Harry.
+I had no idea what to do.”

-“No; I couldn't even begin to guess.
-Dom was with him when it happened, and I haven't gotten a chance to talk to her.
-The healer suggested a variety of things; things like a fever, high or low blood pressure, or electrolyte imbalance.
-Even a drug withdraw.
-I told him there was no way in hell it was from a drug withdraw."
+“No, I couldn't even begin to guess.
+Dominique was with him when it happened, and I haven't gotten a chance to talk to her.
+The Healer suggested a variety of things; things like a fever, high or low blood pressure, or electrolyte imbalance.
+Even a drug withdrawal.
+I told him there was no way in hell it was from a drug withdrawal.”

 “Of course,” muttered Harry.
 “Our son isn't a drug addict.”

 “It's all right, Gin,” encouraged Harry.
 “Everything will be fine, I'm sure.
 It was probably just a one time thing.”

 “I love you,” whispered Harry after many moments.
 Ginny muttered her love back, and then Harry's next words surprised her and also sent her mind swimming into a paranoid fit.
 She realized just how badly their son's situation was if it meant Harry was abandoning his three-week mission.
 “I will be there in two minutes.”